autoreturn/firebase-deploy/README.md

 NodeJS environment:

-For NodeJS environment pipe uses version 12 LTS by default.
-Supported LTS and 8 versions.
+For [NodeJS][NodeJS] environment pipe uses version 16 LTS by default.
+Supported LTS 14 and 12, 10, 8 versions.
 The version provided for the `engines` field of the `package.json` file in your `functions/` directory will be used as NodeJS version inside pipe's docker container.
+See more details in the [Firebase runtime setup docs][Firebase runtime].

 ** Note!
-You must provide the same NodeJS version for an image in your `bitbucket-pipelines.yml` file as in your `package.json` file. **
+You must provide the same NodeJS version for an docker image in your `bitbucket-pipelines.yml` file as in your `package.json` file. **

 ## Prerequisites